Categories

 So, how can this be beneficial to your small business?

-Think Amazon, without the flood of sellers fighting for an inch of exposure.
-Yes, there’s everything (including the kitchen sink) for sale on Bonanza, but there are only a few stores selling kitchen sinks – and handmade Vader pug costumes.
-This means that almost regardless of what you’re selling, you’ll find little competition from other sellers.
+Think Amazon without the flood of sellers fighting for an inch of exposure.
+Yes, there’s everything (including the kitchen sink) for sale on Bonanza, but only a few stores sell kitchen sinks – and handmade Vader pug costumes.
+This means you’ll find little competition from other sellers, regardless of what you’re selling.

 Keep an eye on Bonanza.